 Active flares of keratolytic winter erythema can be disabling in severe cases.

-Skin biopsy shows characteristic histopathology with basal keratinocyte proliferation and defective layers of the stratum corneum .
+On skin biopsy, keratolytic winter erythema shows characteristic histopathology with basal keratinocyte proliferation and defective layers of the stratum corneum .

 Depending on the phase of the lesion, the differential diagnosis of keratolytic winter erythema may include :

+What is the treatment for keratolytic winter erythema?

 There is currently no established effective treatment for keratolytic winter erythema.
 Topical keratolytics, retinoids and steroids may aggravate keratolytic winter erythema .
 Photodynamic therapy has shown disease-modifying results in one patient .

 Keratolytic winter erythema typically improves or even clears during the summer months .
-It also tends to improve with age where there may be only minimal scaling in the creases in adulthood .
+It also tends to improve with age and there may be only minimal scaling in the creases in adulthood .
 In some severely affected individuals, it will persist .